gitlabhq/gitlabhq/doc/install/database_mysql.md

     # Ensure you have MySQL version 5.5.14 or later
     mysql --version

-    # Pick a database root password (can be anything), type it and press enter
+    # Pick a MySQL root password (can be anything), type it and press enter
-    # Retype the database root password and press enter
+    # Retype the MySQL root password and press enter

-    # Secure your installation.
+    # Secure your installation
     sudo mysql_secure_installation

     # Login to MySQL
     mysql -u root -p

-    # Type the database root password
+    # Type the MySQL root password

     # Create a user for GitLab
     # do not type the 'mysql>', this is part of the prompt